statamic/docs/content/collections/tags/session.md

 ---
 title: Session
-description: "Get, set, and forget data in your user's session."
+description: 'Get, set, and forget data in your user''s session.'
-overview: Sessions provide a stateless way to store information about the user across requests.
-The session tag will let you get, set, and forget session data.
+overview: 'Sessions provide a stateless way to store information about the user across requests.
+The session tag will let you get, set, and forget session data.'
 is_parent_tag: true
+updated_at: 1573660509
+updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
 id: c15836c2-808d-4260-9d01-e5a569da5b5a
+published: false
 ---
 ## Retrieving Session Data